manasarao30/BlackJack/README.md

 Our Blackjack House Rules:

-1)The deck is unlimited in size.
+1)The deck is unlimited in size.\n
 2)There are no jokers.
 3)The Jack/Queen/King all count as 10.
 4)The the Ace can count as 11 or 1.